 Extensions (and extension due dates) are granted at the discretion of the instructor.
 If participants realize within a reasonable period of time before an assignment is due that they will be unable to complete the assignment on time, they must request an extension in writing through an email to their instructor.
 Participants may ask for an extension from the course instructor no later than twenty-four (24) hours before an assignment is due.
 Participants must request this extension from the course instructor in advance and propose a new date to submit the assignment.

-In the case of an unforeseen emergency, the instructor may waive the requirement that an extension be requested at least twenty-four (24) hours in advance.
-However, participants are still required to request an extension in writing (via email) with a proposed deadline to submit the assignment.
+In the event of an unforeseen emergency, the instructors may waive the requirement that an extension be requested at least twenty-four (24) hours in advance.
+However, participants are still required to request an extension in writing with a proposed deadline to submit the assignment.

-Failure to meet any agreed-upon assignment extension due dates will make the penalties for late assignments take effect immediately after the adjusted due date has passed.
+Failure to meet any agreed-upon assignment extension due dates will make the penalties for late assignments take effect beginning at the adjusted due date.

 KEY ASSIGNMENT RE-SUBMISSIONS

 Key assignments are the only assignment that can be resubmitted for a new grade.
 Course instructors have one week from the published due date to grade and return key assignments to participants.
 A participant can re-submit a key assignment only in the case when a participant’s overall course grade will fall below a B because of the original grade on the key assignment.
 In addition, only key assignments that were originally submitted on time and scored above a C- may be re-submitted.
 Resubmissions must address all instructor feedback on the original assignment to be eligible for re-scoring.
 The final grade will be an average of the original and resubmitted score.

 The deadline for re-submission of a key assignment is one (1) week from the return of the assignment (this may require the student to take an incomplete).
 This re-submission is not mandatory, but participants should note the implications of choosing not to re-submit an assignment that may impact an overall course grade.
-Participants who exercise this option in their final semester will likely be required to be required to delay their graduation to the following semester.
+Participants who exercise this option in their final semester will likely be required to delay their graduation to the following semester.

 Participants who have completed a majority of course requirements but are unable to complete